 Jim is survived by his brother, Jerry Gorder, of Bloomington; sisters: Julie (Denis) Holman Tadych of Blaine, Jane (Paul) Hjelle of New London, and Jill (Scott) Bartlett of Starbuck; aunts and uncles, and nieces and nephews.
 He is preceded in death by parents, Jacob and Eleanore Gorder, sister-in-law, Brenda Gorder, brother-in-law Clifford Holman, grandparents, and several aunts and uncles.

 Starbuck Funeral Home in Starbuck is in charge of the arrangements.
 To send condolences to the family please visit www.starbuckfh.com

 IN LIEU OF FLOWERS, MEMORIALS ARE PREFERRED TO: PRAIRIE COMMUNITY SERVICES, INC., STEVENS COUNTY DEVELOPMENTAL ACHIEVEMENT CENTER, KNUTE NELSON HOSPICE OR FRON LUTHERAN CHURCH.

-To send flowers to James "Jim" Richard Gorder's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James "Jim" Richard Gorder, please visit our floral store.